City-of-Helsinki/kore/README.md

 schools.
 It is based on a model designed for Helsinki schools, but it is not supposed to be specific only to Helsinki.

 KORE outputs the data by the way of ReST API.
+The UI pair of KORE is the imaginatively named KORE-ui.
+KORE-ui can show the data served out by KORE in pretty fashion with maps and all.
+You really should take a [look](https://koulurekisteri.hel.fi) at it!
+(It is somewhat Helsinki specific,sadly.)

 Editing data is currently done by using a somewhat simplistic UI based on Django admin.
 In case you are not familiar with Django admin, it is a simple